(The little known truth about Bipolar Disorder!)

 finally seek help when depression overtakes them to the

 point they’re contemplating suicide.
-They might hear voices telling
+Those with BPD traits may hear

-them to kill themselves ("why not~it's a way out
+voices telling them to kill themselves ("why not~it's

-of the pain") and suicides are fairly common
+a way out of the pain") and suicides are fairly

 in someone with a Bipolar Disorder, because he/she withdraws and